September 20 – October 2, 2019 Fly home October 2.

 Our popular textile and cuisine tour is back!

-Morocco is an exciting and exotic country; remote kasbahs of striking architectural design contrast with the bustling cities of Casablanca and Rabat, and the coastal fishing town of Essaouira.
-Our small group will marvel at SIX stunning UNESCO World Heritage sites.
+Morocco is an exciting and exotic country; remote kasbahs of striking architectural design contrast with the bustling cities of Casablanca and the chaotic medina of Marrakech.
+Our small group will marvel at FIVE stunning UNESCO World Heritage sites.
 We’ll go behind-the-scenes to experience traditional Moroccan hospitality!
-We’ll meet Berber women who are excellent rug weavers and button-makers, and men who are leather dyers, felt makers and ceramic artists.
+And we’ll meet Berber women who are excellent rug weavers and button-makers, and men who are leather dyers, felt makers and ceramic artists.

-Here we will see master artisans at work and we’ll wander through the medina souks.
 We will also see the Majorelle Gardens begun by French painter Jacques Majorelle, and the Berber Museum.
 We’ll visit the bustling open-air square called Place Djemaa el Fna where snake charmers vie for space between tiny barbeque grills and water sellers.
 Declared a UNESCO World Heritage site in 2001, the central square of Marrakech is chaotic and thrilling at the same time.
+Shopping is good here too!

-Next we leave Marrakech and drive over the Atlas Mountains to Ouarzazate, visiting the mystical ‘mud castle’ at Ait Ben Haddou on the way.
-A striking example of the architecture of southern Morocco, the spectacular ksar of Ait Ben-Haddou makes a perfect stop along the way.
+Next we leave Marrakech and drive over the Atlas Mountains to Ouarzazate, seeing the mystical ‘mud castle’ at Ait Ben Haddou.
+A striking example of the architecture of southern Morocco, the spectacular ksar or fortified city of Ait Ben-Haddou makes a perfect stop along the way.
 This group of earthen buildings surrounded by high walls has been declared a UNESCO World Heritage site.
 The earthen castle effect and the decorative motifs sculpted into the reddish adobe walls make Ait Ben Haddou an aesthetic wonder.

-After seeing the detailed floor mosaics and buildings at Volubilis, we’ll return to Casablanca in the evening.
-This is our last night and time for the Farewell Dinner when we take leave of new and old friends, and pack our suitcases, ready for flights home the next morning/day of October 9, from Casablanca.
+We’ll return to Fes for our for Farewell Dinner when we take leave of new and old friends, and pack our suitcases, ready for flights to Casablanca the next morning/day of October 2.
+October 1 is the last included night of hotel.

 After the trip, you’ll receive a photo journal book that will keep you dreaming of Morocco and your new friends!